 You can also disable the unsubscribe link.

-Please note that you can disable the unsubscribe link for three "Email" blocks only.
+You can disable the unsubscribe link for three "Email" blocks only.

 Drag the "SMS" element into the editor field, and specify the start message’s sending time.
 Enter the SMS sender's name and SMS text.
 You can personalize the message text and insert more variables.

-Please note that you can enter up to 11 Latin characters in combination with numbers as your SMS sender name, including spaces.
+You can enter up to 11 Latin characters in combination with numbers as your SMS sender name, including spaces.
 Entering numbers without letters is not allowed.